nodejs/node/doc/api/http.md

 * `value` {string} Header value
 * Returns: {this}

-Sets a single header value for header object.
+Sets a single header value for the header object.

 ### `outgoingMessage.setTimeout(msesc[, callback])`
 <!-- YAML